JuliaDiff/TaylorSeries.jl/docs/src/examples.md

 [here](https://github.com/JuliaDiff/TaylorSeries.jl/tree/master/perf).
-Running on a MacPro with Intel-Xeon processors 2.7GHz, we obtain that Mathematica requires on average (5 runs) 3.075957 seconds for the computation, while for `fateman1` and `fateman2` above we obtain 2.811391 and 1.490256, respectively.
+Running on a MacPro with Intel-Xeon processors 2.7GHz, we obtain that Mathematica requires on average (5 runs) 3.075957 seconds for the computation, while for `fateman1` and `fateman2` above we obtain 2.15408 and 1.08337, respectively.

-Then, with the current version of `TaylorSeries.jl`, our implementation of `fateman1` is about 10% faster, and `fateman2` is about a factor 2 faster.
-(The original test by Fateman corresponds to `fateman1` above, which avoids some optimizations related to squaring.)
+Then, with the current version of `TaylorSeries.jl` and using Julia v0.7.0, our implementation of `fateman1` is about 30%-40% faster.
+(The original test by Fateman corresponds to `fateman1` above, which avoids some optimizations related to squaring; the implementation in Mathematica is done such that this optimization does not occur.)